Soul Food: 15 Practical Ways to Nourish Your Soul

 15) Forgive someone who has wronged you

 There’s that quote: “Bitterness is like drinking poison, hoping the other person will die.”
-I was just pondering whether forgives is the height of humility or the height of strength, but I think it’s both.
+I was just pondering whether forgiveness is the height of humility or the height of strength, but I think it’s both.
 In any case, it’s our liberation from sickness into peace.
 So forgive.
 Let go.
 Forget.

 Natalie Dillon